 - Strain into an old-fashioned cocktail glass or rocks glass and sprinkle the bitters on top of the foam.
 Serve immediately.

 Ah, the classic Margarita… This lovely, sophisticated cocktail is well worth the preparation and is sure to impress your guests when you serve it.
 Here’s what you need and how to make it

 - 2 lime wheels for garnish

 - 1 tbsp coarse salt, spread out on a plate

 - 1½ oz fresh lime juice (about 2 limes)

-- In a cocktail shaker, combine the tequila, Cointreau, and lime juice.
-Fill with ice and shake until chilled (the bottom of a metal shaker should frost over).
+- In a cocktail shaker, combine the tequila, Cointreau and lime juice.
+Fill with ice and shake until chilled (the bottom of a metal shaker should frost over.)

 5. Piña Colada

-- 1½ cups frozen pineapple (you can use fresh instead, if you prefer)
+- 1½ cups fresh or frozen pineapple

 - 1½ cups ice